bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 Similarly, when you log into your email, the computer asks for your password and checks whether it matches what's on file.
 If the match is `true` it takes you to your messages, but, if what you enter doesn't match, you get an error message instead.

-{.column}
+Brainstorm other scenarios where Booleans are useful in and out of the programming environment.

 @image{images/login.png, a}

----
-{layout="Launch"}
-# Booleans

-Brainstorm other scenarios where Booleans are useful in and out of the programming environment.

 ---
 {layout="Investigate"}